Neosofia/corporate/shared/glossary.md

 ### Role Based Access Control (RBAC)

+A method of regulating access to computer or network resources based on the roles of individual users within an enterprise.
+Users are assigned roles, and roles are assigned permissions to perform certain operations.

 ### Software Development Lifecycle (SDLC)

+A process used by the software industry to design, develop, and test high-quality software.
+The SDLC aims to produce high-quality software that meets or exceeds customer expectations, reaches completion within times and cost estimates.

 ### Computer Systems Validation (CSV)

+The process of ensuring (and documenting) that a computer-based system will produce information or data that meets a set of defined requirements.
+It is commonly used in regulated industries to ensure compliance with regulations.

 ### Data Integrity

+The accuracy and consistency of data stored in a database, data warehouse, or other construct.
+It is a critical aspect of the design, implementation, and usage of any system that stores, processes, or retrieves data.

 #### Data Loss Prevention (DLP)

+> A strategy for ensuring that sensitive data is not lost, misused, or accessed by unauthorized users.
+DLP software products use business rules to classify and protect confidential and critical information so that unauthorized end users cannot accidentally or maliciously share data whose disclosure could put the organization at risk. [^dlp]

 #### Data Sensitivity Levels